reduxjs/redux-toolkit/docs/usage/usage-guide.md

 ### Simplifying Reducers with `createReducer`

-Since the "lookup table" approach is popular, Redux Starter Kit includes a `createReducer` function similar to the one shown in the Redux docs.
+Since the "lookup table" approach is popular, Redux Toolkit includes a `createReducer` function similar to the one shown in the Redux docs.
 However, our `createReducer` utility has some special "magic" that makes it even better.
 It uses the [Immer](https://github.com/mweststrate/immer) library internally, which lets you write code that "mutates" some data, but actually applies the updates immutably.
 This makes it effectively impossible to accidentally mutate state in a reducer.

 In general, any Redux reducer that uses a `switch` statement can be converted to use `createReducer` directly.
 Each `case` in the switch becomes a key in the object passed to `createReducer`.
 Immutable update logic, like spreading objects or copying arrays, can probably be converted to direct "mutation".
 It's also fine to keep the immutable updates as-is and return the updated copies, too.